junxit/us-congress-bills-110/metadata.md

 - 2007-03-26 — Rule provides for consideration of H.R.
 835 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2007-03-26 — The House Committee on Rules reported an original measure, H. Rept.
 110-73, by Mr. Hastings (FL).
 - 2007-03-26 — The House Committee on Rules reported an original measure, H. Rept.
 110-73, by Mr. Hastings (FL).
+- 2007-03-27 — Considered as privileged matter. (consideration: CR H3087-3089)
+- 2007-03-27 — Considered as unfinished business. (consideration: CR H3098)
+- 2007-03-27 — DEBATE - The House proceeded with one hour of debate on H. Res.
+269.
+- 2007-03-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-27 — On agreeing to the resolution Agreed to by the Yeas and Nays: 234 - 188 (Roll no. 192). (text: CR H3087)
+- 2007-03-27 — POSTPONED PROCEEDINGS - At the conclusion of the debate on H.Res.
+269, the Chair put the question on adoption of the resolution and by voice vote, announced that the ayes had prevailed.
+Mr. Sessions objected to the voice vote based upon the absence of a quorum.
+The Chair postponed further proceedings on the question of adoption until later in the legislative day.
+The point of no quorum is considered as withdrawn.
+- 2007-03-27 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 234 - 188 (Roll no. 192).(text: CR H3087)
+- 2007-03-27 — The previous question was ordered without objection. (consideration: CR H3088)